stgm/scientific-programming-1/00 Installing/20 Using an online editor/content.md

-# Programming online
+# Using an online editor

-To be able to write your programs online we use an 'integrated development environment' that is hosted on the web, the CS50 IDE.
-To gain access to this environment you need to complete the following steps.
-Afterwards you can start programming immediately!
+There are a couple of online editors available that let you write and run Python code without any installation from your part.
+We recommend this if installing Python on your computer gives you trouble.

-## Creating a CS50 IDE
+## CS50 IDE

+The CS50 IDE is an "integrated development environment", meaning that it includes everything you need to write Python code.
+It is one of the best online editors we know.
+Complete the following steps to gain access:

 To gain access to the development environment you can do the following:

-1. Register for edX at [https://courses.edx.org/register](https://courses.edx.org/register).
-You do not need to enroll in a course.

-2. Confirm your account via the link in an email they've sent you.

-3. Login with your newly acquired account at [https://cs50.io/](https://cs50.io/).

-4. They may possible ask you to create a new workspace.
-Fill in the necessary information:

-    - Workspace name: ide50
-    - Description: CS50 IDE
-    - Template: Harvard's CS50 (*important*)
+1. Register for a GitHub account at <https://github.com/join>.
+GitHub is an online service where developers from all over the world share (open source) software.
+Many scientists use it, too!
+In your case, you'll only use their login facility to get into the online development environment.

+2. Log on to <https://ide.cs50.io/>.
+It will redirect you to GitHub, asking permission to transfer your basic details to CS50.
+Don't worry though!
+CS50 is a Harvard course and they will not spam you.
+After logging in, it will create your online IDE.

+> At the time of writing, the CS50 IDE only works in Chrome or Firefox browsers and not in Safari.
+So you may need to switch browsers if all you get is a blank screen!

 After creating the workspace you should see this in the screen of your browser:

 ![cs50](cs50.png)

-We call this an integrated development environment, because you can find everything you need to develop programs here: an oversight of your files, a text editor to write code, and a place to execute the programs you've created.

-Should you prefer to write your code on a darker screen than the default (like the hackers do ;-)), go to the dropdown menu **view** -> **night mode**.
-Feel free to snoop around in all the dropdown menus.
-It's fine if you don't yet know what all the options do or mean.

 ## Testing

-At the top left you see a folder icon with behind it the text **~/workspace**.
+At the top left you see a folder icon with behind it the text **~/**.
 Right click or ctrl+click it and subsequently select **New Folder**.
-Call this folder **week1**.
+Call this folder **module1**.

-At the bottom of the screen you see the terminal, it's an environment in which you can execute commands.
+Toward the bottom of the screen you may find the **terminal**, where you can type commands.
 Try and type the following command after the `$`:

     ls

-The `ls` command is an abbreviation of the word list.
+The `ls` command is short for "list".
 This command shows a list of all files and folders that can be seen from your "current" folder.
 By default the terminal starts in the folder `~/workspace`, and by executing the command `ls` you should only see the folder `week1` that you've just created.
 Let's now change the "current folder" by executing the following command:

     cd week1